paulstephane/paulstephane.github.io/powerDAC-S.md

 ![thumb](https://user-images.githubusercontent.com/33669641/170864456-c38d25b9-45e6-4efb-8910-9b561190511b.jpg)

 I must have run through my entire record collection.
-On [Muddy Waters Live](https://en.wikipedia.org/wiki/Muddy_%22Mississippi%22_Waters_%E2%80%93_Live), the system conveys the "club" atmosphere of the recording, as we can hear the faint sounds of the public drinking and cheering, and "see" (locate) all the players performing on stage in front of us.
+On [Muddy Waters Live](https://en.wikipedia.org/wiki/Muddy_%22Mississippi%22_Waters_%E2%80%93_Live), the system really conveys the "club" atmosphere of the recording, as we can hear the faint sounds of the public drinking and cheering, and "see" (locate) all the players performing on stage in front of us.
+The instruments sound natural, and Muddy Water's voice is heard with great realism.

 ![thumb](https://user-images.githubusercontent.com/33669641/170866731-f278693b-6319-467d-83cd-bd7ae11e238d.jpg)